 The primary result from a single reconstruction of denss.py is the output.mrc file.
 This file contains the final electron density reconstructed by DENSS formatted as a CCP4/MRC file which is one of the most common volumetric data formats used.
 It can be opened by most volume visualization programs such as Chimera, PyMOL, EMAN2, and many others.
 After running the averaging procedure with denss.all.py or superdenss, the final averaged density can be found in the folder containing all of the output with the output prefix you specified with the -o option, named something like 6lyz_avg.mrc.
 Additionally, if you have the matplotlib module installed, a file called something like 6lyz_fsc.png will be created showing a plot of the Fourier Shell Correlation calculated from the averaging procedure with the estimated resolution given.
 The resolution is also printed to the terminal screen at the end of the averaging procedure.

 Chimera is an excellent tool for assessing many features about the electron density map.
 First open the 6lyz_avg.mrc file in Chimera and select an appropriate threshold (Tools > Volume Data > Volume Viewer).
 What’s an “appropriate” threshold?
 A good starting point would be the threshold that creates a contour of the density that encloses a total volume equal to the expected volume of the particle.
 For example, a rough estimate of protein volume (in Å3) is 1.7 * mass in kilodaltons.
 Alternatively, one can estimate the Porod volume using tools such as datporod in ATSAS or denss.fit_data.py, which will calculate volume also.
-To estimate the volume of the envelope contoured by the current threshold, open the Measure Volume and Area tool (Tools > Volume Data > Measure Volume and Area, make sure your volume object is selected in the drop down menu).
+To estimate the volume of the envelope contoured by the current threshold, open the Measure Volume and Area tool (Tools > Volume Data > Measure Volume and Area, make sure your volume object is selected in the drop down menu first).
 Then drag the threshold slider until you achieve the desired volume.
 Alternatively, you can automatically set the threshold based on your desired volume (in Å3) using the Chimera command line with the following command:

 where the #0 refers to the object ID (check the Tools > General Controls > Model Panel), and here the 17000 is the volume you want to enclose.